 This job is part-time and we are flexible about how many hours it will be weekly.
 The current plan would be for 20+ hours/week, but if you’re interested and something else works better for you, please still apply.
 We can be flexible when hours are worked on a semester-by-semester basis.

 Compensation and Benefits:

-$45,000/year.
-Additionally, there is also a stipend of $6,000 to be used to purchase health insurance through Covered California.
-3 weeks paid vacation, plus national holidays off.
+Hourly rate is $26-$28.
+Additionally, there is a stipend for health insurance through Covered California, 3 weeks paid vacation, and national holidays.

-Please email a résumé and cover letter describing your interest in the position to email@example.com We will be setting up interviews for the first few weeks of July.
-If offered an interview, you will meet with our pastor and current administrator.
-We would like the new administrator/executive assistant to start work in August.
-Training will happen onsite.
+Please email a résumé to firstname.lastname@example.org.
 Sorry, we can’t handle phone inquiries for this position.
 If this posting is still up, we are still accepting applications.

 Frances Arlene Jensen

 April 16, 1922 – January 1, 2018

 Frances Arlene was born on Easter Sunday, April 16, 1922, in Westbrook, Maine to Danish immigrant parents, Edward (Ingvart), 36, and Anna, 32.
 She attended elementary, middle and high school in Westbrook where she excelled in her studies and in sports.
 She loved archery, horseback riding, softball and trips to the Maine coastline for clambakes.
 Arlene spent one year at Dana College in Blair, Nebraska, studying business administration and then returned to Westbrook to work in a bank.